h-ql/h-ql/README.md

 - 👋 Howdy, I’m @h-ql (He/Him)
 - 🤓 I’m interested in Web and IT development overall
-- 😅 I’m currently keep learning to be proficiency and confident in Microsoft Tech stacks (main C#)
+- 😅 I’m currently just keep learning to be proficiency and confident in Microsoft Tech stacks (main C#)
 - 🥰 I love exploring and learning new things in the way i can apply it in real life
 - 💌 & 💬 You could reach me any time if you have advice on career or any suggestion
 <!---